Morrison–Campbell House

-Morrison–Campbell House is a historic home located near Harmony, Iredell County, North Carolina.
+Morrison–Campbell House is a historic home located near Harmony, Iredell County, North Carolina, United States.
 It was built about 1860 by James E. Morrison.
 The house was later sold to Columbus Wilford Campbell (1846-1915).
 It is a two-story, three bay by two bay, Late Greek Revival style frame dwelling.
 It has a shallow gable roof, exterior brick end chimneys, and a one-story hip roofed front facade porch.
 Also on the property is a contributing log smokehouse built in 1880.

 It was added to the National Register of Historic Places in 1980.